 After exploring Ginza we got back in the metro and got off at Omotesandō station (you can get an all day metro pass for 600 Yen).
 Omotesandō is a large boulevard (again, with all kinds of high end stores) that leads to Takeshita Street (don’t worry if you do – there are public washrooms everywhere in Tokyo).
 It is famous for young, trendy stores where girls sometimes like to dress up in weird fashions.
 I’ll be honest – this part of the tour disappointed a bit because there’s really not much going on except for a whole bunch of stores selling cheap stuff and young people walking around in droves.
 And we didn’t see many Harajuku girls – except for these girls that we were exceptionally lucky to spot.

 Shibuya, like Ginza, is another district full of highrises catered to shopping, dining and nightlife.
 What it is particularly known for however is the huge intersection right in front of Shibuya station’s Hachiko exit where thousands of pedestrians cross under a multitude of huge neon lights and giant video screens.
 The intersection was used for a scene in “Lost in Translation”.
 It is supposedly the world’s busiest intersection.

-The Shibuya station is also well-known for its statue of Hachiko the dog (who’s story was made into a movie staring Richard Gere as the dog.
-No, just kidding.
-Our friend Kemkem wrote about Hachiko here).
+The Shibuya station is also well-known for its statue of Hachiko the dog.
+His story here.

 How impressed are we?